morphykuffour/morphykuffour.github.io/_posts/2022-07-29-Flashing-QMK-hex-files-on-linux.markdown

 dfu-programmer atmega32u4 flash ./handwired_dactyl_manuform_5x6_colemak-dh.hex
 ```

-- Reset the board ( I honestly do not know why you have type this command but however you cannot start using your keeb unless you type this command or disconnect and reconnect your microcontroller.
+- Reset the board ( I honestly do not know why you have type this command but you cannot start using your keeb unless you type this command or disconnect and reconnect your microcontroller.
 ```bash
 dfu-programmer atmega32u4 reset
 ```